-So given this, how can we be more motivated for soul winning?
+How can we be more motivated for soul winning?
 The Bible teaches that all people are born in sin (Romans 3:23; Ephesians 2:1–3) and that we will all be judged for our sin by a holy God (Romans 6:23).
 The Bible teaches that the only way to avoid this judgment is to repent of our sin and embrace Jesus Christ by faith (Ephesians 2:8–9).
-If someone we knew was dying and we had the cure for their disease, would that motivate us to share that knowledge with them?
+If someone we knew was dying and we had the cure for his disease, would that motivate us to share that knowledge with him?
 The reality is that all people have a terminal, spiritual disease (sin), and, as Christians, we know the cure for that disease (Jesus).
-This truth should be great motivation for us to bear witness to gospel of Jesus Christ.
+This truth should be great motivation for us to bear witness to the gospel of Jesus Christ.
 Knowing that those who reject the “cure” for their spiritual disease will spend an eternity in hell should be sufficient motivation to urge them to consider the dire consequences of their decision.

 If Christians are not motivated for evangelism, it could very well be because we aren’t hearing the gospel preached faithfully and fully in our churches.
 In some parts of the world, churches have attempted to make the Christian message more marketable for modern sensibilities.
-As such, preaching about sin, judgment, hell, and salvation through Jesus alone is not emphasized as much as messages about how Christianity can make our lives better—improve our marriages, help us raise our kids, and assist us in eliminating bad habits.
+Preaching about sin, judgment, hell, and salvation through Jesus alone is not emphasized as much as messages about how Christianity can make our lives better—improve our marriages, help us raise our kids, and assist us in eliminating bad habits.
 The pragmatic has replaced the theological in many churches.
-This brand of Christianity may appeal more to a post-modern world, but it fails to confront people with the truth of their sin and their need for salvation available in Jesus alone.
-Souls are won not through promises of a better life in the here and now, but through the power of the gospel as the only solution for our sin.
+This brand of Christianity may appeal more to a postmodern world, but it fails to confront people with the truth of their sin and their need for salvation available in Jesus alone.
+Souls are won not through promises of a better life in the here and now but through the power of the gospel as the only solution for our sin.

-However, here is where we must be careful.
+Here is where we must be careful.
 Some Christians see soul winning as something that they do.
 In other words, success or failure in evangelism is seen as largely due to the efforts of the evangelist.
 This mindset has turned evangelism from a “witness” paradigm into a “persuasion” paradigm.
-A witness is one who simply tells what they have seen, heard and experienced.
-Witnesses in a courtroom are bound to “tell the truth, the whole truth and nothing but the truth.”
-A witness doesn’t seek to persuade, he doesn’t seek to convince; all he seeks to do is be faithful to proclaim what he knows to be true and why he knows it to be true.
+A witness is one who simply tells what they have seen, heard, and experienced.
+Witnesses in a courtroom are bound to “tell the truth, the whole truth, and nothing but the truth.”
+A witness doesn’t seek to persuade; he doesn’t seek to convince; all he seeks to do is be faithful to proclaim what he knows to be true and why he knows it to be true.

-It all boils down to this: Do we believe that God is truly sovereign, even over salvation?
-If we do, then it is God that is the soul winner.
-It is the Holy Spirit that brings new birth.
+It all boils down to this: do we believe that God is truly sovereign, even over salvation?
+If we do, then it is God who is the soul winner.
+It is the Holy Spirit who brings new birth.
 It is Jesus Christ who died to save the world.
 Christians are called to be witnesses to the world by proclaiming this gospel of salvation.
 The proclamation of the gospel is the means through which the Holy Spirit brings repentance and faith in the lives of individuals.
-What can be more motivating for soul winning than to know that through our faithful proclamation of the gospel, God is saving those whom He has chosen from before the foundation of the world (Ephesians 1:4–5).
+What can be more motivating for soul winning than to know that, through our faithful proclamation of the gospel, God is saving many people (Ephesians 1:4–5).